This page contains affiliate links. If you book through them, we may earn a small commission at no extra cost to you. Full disclosure →

 We’re just going to come out and say it, planning a trip can be hard.

-There are so many moving parts — between picking the right destination, figuring out accommodations, transportation, staying on budget, and trying to cram everything into one perfect itinerary, it can be super overwhelming.
+There are so many moving parts.
+Between picking the right destination, figuring out accommodations, transportation, staying on budget, and trying to cram everything into one perfect itinerary, it can get overwhelming fast.
 We totally get it, because we’ve been there.
 That’s why we put together this step-by-step guide on how to plan a trip without losing your mind.

 So if you’re staring at your computer or scrolling your phone wondering “Where do I even start?”, you’re in the right place.
 As your Passport Partners, we’ll walk you through every step.

-To plan a trip, follow five steps in order:
+To plan a trip, follow these five steps in order:

 - Choose a destination that matches your travel style